Business growth requires trust

-- All the emphasis we put on team-building, job-hunting, and hiring make it seem like the most important relationships we can build are between employer and employee.
+All the emphasis we put on team-building, job-hunting, and hiring makes it seem like the most important relationships we can build are between employer and employee.
 The truth is, no business survives on employees alone.
 Leaders need to focus not just on who works for them but finding people to work with them.

 Having a certain tolerance for risk is one of the most important prerequisites for starting and managing a business.
 But it is important that in dealing with risk, you remember that building relationships outside your business (with contractors, competitors, adjacent industries, investors, and so many others) is equally important to your overall development.